-- 74. Following the wrap-up session, the President drew attention to the draft ministerial declaration of the high-level segment of the fourth session of the United Nations Environment Assembly, as endorsed by the Open-ended Committee of Permanent Representatives and amended during the current session. - 75.
-The Assembly adopted the ministerial declaration of the United Nations Environment Assembly at its fourth session, entitled "Innovative solutions for environmental challenges and sustainable consumption and production".
+75. Following the wrap-up session, the President drew attention to the draft ministerial declaration of the high-level segment of the fourth session of the United Nations Environment Assembly, as endorsed by the Open-ended Committee of Permanent Representatives and amended during the current session.

+76. The Assembly adopted the ministerial declaration of the United Nations Environment Assembly at its fourth session, entitled "Innovative solutions for environmental challenges and sustainable consumption and production".
 The text of the declaration is published as document UNEP/EA.4/HLS.1 and is also referenced as part of the outcomes of the fourth session of the Assembly in section XI of the present proceedings.

-- 76. Following the adoption of the declaration, the President stressed that, by adopting it, member States had made a commitment to go back to their respective countries and act on the priorities set out therein, taking into account their national circumstances, and to deliver tangible results for their people that could be communicated, measured and reviewed in their respective countries in the years to come. - 77.
-The representative of the United States said that while his Government recognized the need for urgent action to reduce the release of plastics into the environment and was pleased to see the problem of plastic pollution, particularly in the marine environment, being taken so seriously, it disassociated itself from the language used in the declaration due to its prescriptive treatment on specific products.
-Similarly, the United States disassociated itself from the reference in the ministerial declaration to "low-carbon economies", because it believed that the declaration should cover all types of emissions, including major air pollutants such as particulate matter, nitrogen oxide and sulphur oxide.
+77. Following the adoption of the declaration, the President stressed that, by adopting it, Member States had made a commitment to going back to their respective countries and acting on the priorities set out therein, taking into account their national circumstances, and to deliver tangible results for their people that could be communicated, measured and reviewed in their respective countries in the years to come.

+78. The representative of the United States said that while his Government recognized the need for urgent action to reduce the release of plastics into the environment and was pleased to see the problem of plastic pollution, particularly in the marine environment, being taken so seriously, it disassociated itself from the language used in the declaration.
+Similarly, the United States disassociated itself from the reference in the ministerial declaration to "low-carbon economies", because it believed that the declaration should cover all types of emissions, including major air pollutants such as particulate matter, nitrogen oxides and sulphur oxides.